lib-static/lib-static.github.io/content/_community/lone.md

 - A willingness to learn
 - (and maybe a love for puzzles)

-Lib-static is a community focused on data portability, code reusability, and project maintainability.
+Lib-Static is a community focused on data portability, code reusability, and project maintainability.
-More importantly, Lib-static is a community dedicated to supporting colleagues on their learning paths.
+More importantly, Lib-Static is a community dedicated to supporting colleagues on their learning paths.